magratheaguide/magratheaguide.github.io/README.md

 As you'll see from [the included license](LICENSE), everything in this repository is free to use however you wish without any restrictions or stipulations.
 You don’t even have to give credit (though credit is both always appreciated and a way to help others find these resources too!).

-All of the tools and resources will be provided under this same license.
+All of the tools and resources included in this project will also be provided under this same license.

 ## Available Tools
  - [**Claim Code Generator**](https://github.com/rp-magrathea/claim-code-generator): Automatically generates codes for claims from a form members fill out.